STRATEGY

 Consequences

-Blind Obedience Stifles Creativity.
+Blind obedience stifles creativity.
 When team members are afraid to challenge leadership's ideas, creativity and alternative perspectives are stifled, preventing the best solutions from being brought to the table.

-Feature Overload and Unrealistic Goals.
+Feature overload and unrealistic goals.
 Ideas from leadership often come without consideration for feasibility or impact, leading to a backlog filled with features that don't align with customer needs or realistic timelines.

-Team Disengagement and Low Morale.
+Team disengagement and low morale.
 Nobody wants to work in a feature factory.
 Team members who feel their opinions don’t matter frequently disengage or simply quit, resulting in lost productivity and experience.
 When an employee leaves, especially someone with valuable experience or specialized knowledge, the organization loses institutional memory, affecting continuity and efficiency.

 Recommendations

-Cultivate a Culture of Healthy Debate.
+Cultivate a culture of healthy debate.
 Encourage team members to openly share their views and give constructive feedback on ideas from any source, including the CEO.

-Create Space for Anonymous Feedback.
+Create space for anonymous feedback.
 To help foster a more open environment, provide ways for team members to offer feedback anonymously, especially when it comes to evaluating ideas from leadership.

 While leadership ideas can be innovative and important, a "yes" culture can harm the product and company in the long run.
-A strong product strategy requires a balance of listening, challenging, and aligning with real data.
+A strong product strategy requires a balance of listening, challenging, and aligning with market data.
 Only by avoiding the "Emperor's New Clothes" trap can teams build products that are truly fit for their audience and goals.